initgrep-com/initgrep.blog/_postCollection/javascript/angular/handle-side-effects-in-angular-ngrx.md

 ### NgRx Effects based design

-Here is how NgRx effects will change it:-
+Here is how NgRx effects will change it -

 - The AppComponent would only require `NgRx Store` to select the `state` or dispatch `actions`.